Honors Leadership Academy

 -Jillian, Honors Leadership Academy Student

 I loved the class content.
 I know in the next couple of years the students got to do a philanthropy project which I love.
 I wish we would've done that, but I am glad to see if happening now!

 -Kaelee, Honors Leadership Academy Student

 HLA was truly the best part of my freshman year, and I cannot wait to see how the program continues to positively impact the lives of KSU freshmen for years to come.

 -Nicolas, Honors Leadership Academy Student

 I am generally a very introverted person unless I am comfortable with the group.
-GLA gave me the confidence to be more outgoing and engaged during my freshman year of college.
+HLA gave me the confidence to be more outgoing and engaged during my freshman year of college.
 I learned so mucha bout Kent State becacuse of it and I would not have utilized the resources we learned about because of it.

 -Hailey, Honors Leadership Academy Student